escapin/bayesianNetworks/README.md

 #  Machine Learning for Fault Detection of Energy Consumption #

-A machine learning approach for fault detection of enery consumption values in a relax room.
+A machine learning approach for fault detection of enery consumption values in a room.

 ![Alt The relax room](img/room.png)

 As depicted in the figure above, there is only one door to access the room.
-On the opposite side there is a window.
+On the opposite side there is a wide window.
 In the bottom-right corner there are three electrical appliances: a microwave, a kettle, and a water dispenser.